goodform/RediSearch/docs/Administration.md

 ## Cluster Support

 RediSearch will not work correctly on a cluster.
-The enterprise version of RediSearch, which is commercially available from Redis Labs, does support a cluster set up and scales to hundreds of nodes, billions of documents and terabytes of data.
-See the [Redis Labs Website](https://redislabs.com/redis-enterprise-documentation/developing/modules/redisearch/) for more details.